What Is Vision Therapy?

-If your child has been diagnosed with a reading or learning difficulty or just not reaching their potential at school, or on the sports field, schedule an appointment with Dr. Kimberly Rock for a functional eye exam.
+If your child has been diagnosed with a reading or learning difficulty or just not reaching their potential at school, or on the sports field, schedule an appointment with Dr. Kimberly Rock in Columbus for a functional eye exam.
 Over 17 visual skills will be assessed, including eye tracking, reading fluency, focusing and depth perception.

 Don’t let your child suffer in silence.

 Vision therapy might just be the solution you have been seeking.
 Talk to us!
 We’ll help your child maximize their visual skills and resolve any underlying visual problems impacting your child.